dylanleclair/tonic/README.md

   <h1>tonic: a simple and refreshing game framework</h1>

   My first deep dive into engine design, tonic aims to be a lightning fast backbone for 2D games.
-It aims to be easy to use, providing out of the box support for collision detection, debugging, atlas and tilesheet support, sprite and sprite animations, and much more!
+It aims to be easy to use, providing out of the box support for collision detection, debugging, atlas and tilesheet support, sprites, animations, and much more!
 </div>

 # Highlights